mkeen/rxcouch/README.md

 //...
 ```

-At first glance this is obviously different than the bare-bones initialization example above.
-We are using the `AuthorizationBehavior.cookie` enumerated type for readability's sake.

 The big detail to note here is that the final argument passed to the CouchSession initializer is an `Observable`.
 In this example it's hardcoded.
-In a real-world implementation, you'll create an `Observable` that emits (for example) when a user submits a login form and pass that `Observable` into the initializer.
+In a real-world implementation, you'll create an `Observable` that emits when a user submits a login form, or when a configuration value is read, and pass that `Observable` into the initializer.

 It's common and recommended to share a single session instance across several CouchDB instances.

 Since we're hardcoding the credentials `Observable` argument, the above example will result in an authentication attempt being made to the speficied CouchDB host (without using HTTPS) immediately.

-### Getting the Current Session
+### Getting Info About the Current Session

-To determine which user (if any) is currently logged into CouchDB, you can call `session`, which will call out to CouchDB, and [ask for the latest session information](https://docs.couchdb.org/en/stable/api/server/authn.html#get--_session) from the server. `session` returns an `Observable` that emits a `CouchDBSession`.
+To determine which user (if any) is currently logged into CouchDB, you can call the `session()` function. `session` returns an `Observable` that emits a `CouchDBSession`.

 ```typescript
 //...